-What is a Privileged Account?
+What is a privileged account?

 A privileged account is a user account at an organization that has elevated privileges, meaning it has permissions and access rights to an organization’s systems, databases, applications and network infrastructure that a majority of other users do not.
 It’s important to note that not all privileged accounts are used by humans.
 For example, service accounts are privileged accounts used by applications.